pcengines/apu2-documentation/docs/voyage_image_building_alix.md

 Requirements
 ------------
 * Compact Flash with a minimum of 1 GB of memory
-* Compact Flash cards reader
+* Compact Flash card reader

 Flashing CF card with Voyage Linux image from `http://pcengines.ch`
 -------------------------------------------------------------------